andrewcopp/seatgeek/README.md

 test cases such that I could have jumped write to my final approach.
 It would have saved me a lot of time spinning my wheels on a reusable architecture.

+Regardless, I have taken the liberty of writing some test cases around the majority of logic for ticket normalization.
+Further testing would require me to use more dependency injection and interfaces to be able to mock out CSV files or at least the data they produce.

 A large portion of my time went into exploring the build script so I could recreate the environment in Go.
-Assuming you have go installed on your machine, you should be able to run the autograder as normal just by specificying `go` as the language.
+Assuming you have go installed on your machine, you should be able to run the autograder as normal just by specifying `go` as the language.